gideonthomas/license-embed/README.md

 ### Mac OSX - Build license-embed library
 1) Run the shell script `XMP-Toolkit/samples/build/GenerateXMPToolkitSDK_mac.sh` and choose the appropriate platform (Mac OSX).

 2) Open the generated project file in XCode.
-The file will be located in a path similar to `XMP-Toolkit/samples/build/intel/macintosh/XMPSDKToolkitSample.xcodeproj`
+The file will be located in a path similar to `XMP-Toolkit/samples/build/xcode/intel/XMPSDKToolkitSample.xcodeproj`

 3) In the menu in XCode, select <b>Product > Build</b>.
-Ensure that the build was successful.
+Ensure that the build was successful (you might have to change the Base SDK to Mac 10.9 or less).

 The library should now be ready to use.
-It will be located int the `XMP-Toolkit/samples/target` folder.
+It will be located int the `XMP-Toolkit/samples/target/macintosh/intel/Debug` folder.

 Simply run the MyModifyXMP file and provide a pathname and follow the instructions.
 ```